 - pita bread or pita chips

-- Add corn to pan and cook, turning frequently, until blackened in spots.
+Lightly brush corn with olive oil; add to pan and cook, turning frequently, until blackened in spots.

-- Scrape down bowl, then add chickpeas, tahini, cumin, smoked paprika, and salt, plus juice from the remaining 3 lime wedges and 1/2 can of chilies.
+Scrape down bowl, then add chickpeas, tahini, cumin, smoked paprika, and salt, plus juice from the remaining 3 lime wedges and the remaining canned chilies.

-This Southwestern Hummus with Spicy Corn Relish recipe is easy to customize to taste.
+This Southwest Hummus recipe with Spicy Corn Relish is easy to customize to taste.

 - Love spicy food?
 Add a whole 4-oz. can of hot green chilies (I used Hatch Green Chilies … yum!) to both the relish and the hummus.
-You could also spike this hummus with your favorite hot sauce or add extra cayenne.
+You could also spike this Southwestern Hummus with your favorite hot sauce or add extra cayenne.

 - Can’t take the heat?
 Use mild chilies, which pack more flavor than heat, or skip the chilies altogether.
 This Southwestern Hummus recipe will still be super tasty because the other ingredients are so flavorful.

-Whether you serve it spicy or mild, this Southwestern Hummus with Spicy Corn Relish is sure to be a hit!
+Whether you serve it spicy or mild, this Southwest Hummus with Spicy Corn Relish is sure to be a hit!